 At Goldstein Law Group, our skilled attorneys represent Monmouth County residents in real estate matters.
 We have experience handling closing transactions, court proceedings involving breaches of contract, contract disputes, and title issues or disputes, involving both commercial and residential property.
 These services include obtaining surveys, title examinations, closing of loan documents, preparation and filing of deeds, preparing, reviewing and negotiating leases; evaluation of and defending easements, and access problems.
 Our Middlesex and Monmouth County real estate lawyers also have assisted clients with property line disputes, real estate closings, development agreements, construction contracts, mortgage financing, foreclosures, condemnations, zoning and land use applications to local municipal and county planning and zoning boards.
-Our clients include purchasers, sellers, homeowners, contractors, developers, tenants, landlords, title companies and banks.Buying and Selling a Home
+Our clients include purchasers, sellers, homeowners, contractors, developers, title companies and banks.Buying and Selling a Home

 We are prepared to handle a real estate deal from start to finish so that our clients, both buyers and sellers, can focus on their long-term objectives in connection with the transaction.
 In New Jersey, buyers are protected against sellers that fail to disclose material facts about a property or that hide information about their property to entice the buyer to buy.
 It is implied that, when a house is sold in this state, the seller has guaranteed the house is habitable.

 If there are any latent (hidden) defects, a seller must advise the buyer of them.
 For example, if the foundation was poured improperly and has substantial cracks, and as a seller, you know that this has caused framing issues in the home that need to be addressed every few years, you may be required to disclose this fact.
 If you make materially false statements or make material omissions, the buyer relies upon these, and the house proves to be uninhabitable or otherwise causes a loss to the buyer, you may be sued.